Architecture of London: Edwardian Baroque, Beaux Arts and other classical styles

 The two most important architectural accomplishments in London during the Edwardian years were the building of Kingsway and the creation of an enormous processional route stretching from Buckingham Palace to St. Paul's Cathedral.
 A grand parade route for state pageantry, a common feature of European cities, was felt to be sadly lacking in London.
-To accomplish this a group of buildings standing between The Mall and Trafalgar Square were demolished and replaced with the grand Neo-Baroque edifice of Admiralty Arch.
+To accomplish this a group of buildings standing between the Mall and Trafalgar Square were demolished and replaced with the grand Neo-Baroque edifice of Admiralty Arch.
 This created one grand east–west parade route encompassing Buckingham Palace, Trafalgar Square via Admiralty Arch, then connecting with the newly widened Strand, and thence to Fleet Street.
 The 82 ft high Victoria Memorial was erected in front of Buckingham Palace (unveiled in 1911) and encircled by four ceremonial gates dedicated to the British dominions: Canada Gate, Australia Gate, South and West Africa Gates.
 In 1913 the decaying Caen stone on the façade of Buckingham Palace, blackened by pollution and deteriorating, was replaced with a more impressive facing of Portland stone.

 Kingsway, a 100 ft wide boulevard with underground tram tunnel stretching north–south from the Strand to High Holborn, was the culmination of a slum clearance and urban regeneration project initiated by the Strand Improvement Bill of 1899.
-This involved the clearance of a notorious Holborn slum known as Clare Market, between Covent Garden and Lincoln's Inn Fields.
-The demolition destroyed buildings dating back to the Elizabethan era, some of the few to have survived the Great Fire.
-In its place Kingsway and Aldwych were constructed, the latter a crescent-shaped road connecting the Strand to Kingsway.
-The north side of the Strand was demolished, allowing the street to be widened and more impressive and architecturally sound buildings to be constructed.
+This involved the clearance of a notorious Holborn slum known as Clare Market, between Covent Garden and Lincoln's Inn Fields The north side of the Strand was demolished, allowing the street to be widened and more impressive and architecturally sound buildings to be constructed.
 Lining these grand new boulevards were impressive new theatres, hotels, and diplomatic commissions in imposing Neoclassical, Portland stone-clad designs.
 These new buildings included the headquarters of Britain's most important imperial possessions: India House, Australia House, with South Africa House built in the 1930s opposite Trafalgar Square.
 There were plans to demolish two churches along the Strand, St Mary le Strand and St Clement Danes, the latter designed by Sir Christopher Wren, because they were protruding into the street and causing traffic congestion.
 After public outcry the Strand was instead widened to go round these churches, creating 'islands' in the middle.